How to look for records of... Crew lists and agreements and log books of merchant ships 1747-1860

-Use the advanced search in our catalogue to search BT 98 by ships’ Official Number and date.
+Use the search box contained within BT 98 to search by ships’ Official Number and date.
 Each piece in this series covers a number of ships and therefore appears in our catalogue as a range of numbers.

 To find the right range for your ship you will need to search using the first two or three digits of the number.
 For example, for a ship with the number 25820, search using 258* (include the asterisk) as your keyword.
 This will find BT 98/6795 which covers ships’ numbers 25801-25834 for the year 1860.

 8.1 What are log books and what information do they contain?